Designing new musical technologies for older adults' wellbeing

 When living with dementia, older adults value non-pharmacological interventions which help them continue doing activities they enjoy, things that hold their interest, as well as tasks that support communication with others and keeping hold of their identity.
 Participating in music can provide a path to achieving these outcomes, but activities are often limited by traditional tools and devices.

-Collaborating with researchers across music, psychology and engineering, this research project investigates how we can harness emerging technologies to boost opportunities for older adults living with dementia and their carers to interact with music, whether it be listening to music, creating playlists, singing, songwriting, or playing a musical instrument.
+Collaborating with researchers across music, psychology and engineering, this UKRI FLF funded research project investigates how we can harness emerging technologies to boost opportunities for older adults living with dementia and their carers to interact with music, whether it be listening to music, creating playlists, singing, songwriting, or playing a musical instrument.

 Over the next four years (2021-2025), the team will lead various research activities to: